jupposessho/rockpaperscissors/README.md

 The new weapons must be added in nicecactus.model.Weapon and the numberOfWeapons value should be increased by the number of the added weapons.

-To display the new available weapons to the human player, the nicecactus.service.HumanPlayer::selectWeapon method should be modified.
+To display the new available weapons to the human player, the nicecactus.service.HumanPlayer::selectWeapon method should be extended.